kkarpieszuk/wc-price-history/readme.txt

 == Changelog ==

+= 1.7.4 =
+* Improvement: Start saving the price before change with timestamps for last midnight and for 1 second ago. (#58)
+* Improvement: Clean history from empty values vefore save.

 = 1.7.3 =
 * Fixed: When price displayed with shortcode, it was not respecting sale settings and it resulted in showing the current price.